-On January 4th, The Chronicle of Higher Education published an opinion piece written by 15 undergraduates, all writing seminar students from the University of Illinois, Urbana-Champaign.
-In The Chronicle’s update the next day, the post, called A Lecture from the Lectured, was re-posted followed by the catchy hook: “We’re tired of sitting silently in the dark, listening to you read the PowerPoint.”
+On January 4th, 2016, The Chronicle of Higher Education published an opinion piece written by 15 undergraduates, all of them writing-seminar students at the University of Illinois, Urbana-Champaign.
+The next day, The Chronicle’s republished this piece, A Lecture from the Lectured, with the catchy hook: “We’re tired of sitting silently in the dark, listening to you read the PowerPoint.”

 Well, that’s that then.

-But, occasionally, say those same students, things are different:
+But, occasionally, say these 15 students, things are different:

 We don’t all agree that the lecture is doomed.
 A number of us have found professors who have really inspired us with their lectures.
 They convey their subject with energy, and engage us as people.
 One gathers students on stage to act out what he is teaching.
 Another, a climatologist, asks us to send him photos of the day’s weather.
 Professors who ask us questions, make jokes, bring in their dogs — do anything to humanize themselves — make us feel less like just a body in the room.

-Sometimes these very large lectures are INTERESTING.
+So, sometimes these very large lectures are INTERESTING.
 They make the students feel noticed, even among hundreds.
 They make the students feel more engaged in course materials.
-The students recognized good teaching when they see it.
-This, is perhaps the simplest stop towards active learning.
+The students recognize good teaching when they see it.
+This kind of engagement is perhaps the simplest and first step towards active learning.

 Active learning has become a buzzword for many things, and not all commentators agree on what those things are.
 For some, it’s a student-driven learning session.
-For others it’s that an movable furniture makes it easier to do certain activities.
-There might be a technological aspect involved, for example in many screens in in on room so ideas can be compared.
+For others it’s about the expensive moveable furniture.
+There might be a technology aspect involved, for example, in screens in in on room so ideas can be compared.
 It might include online components.
-It often declares that something or other traditionally associated with education, usually “The Lecture,” is dead, destructive, ineffectual, or otherwise on the waiting list for that pedagogical hospice where old idea go into hibernation (until someone thinks them up again).
+It often declares that something or another concerning education is “dead,” usually targeting”The Lecture,” as destructive, ineffectual, or otherwise on the waiting list for that pedagogical hospice where old idea go into hibernation (until someone thinks them up again).

 Active learning is a process where students engage in classroom activities that promote critical engagement with course materials.
 Activities may include text analysis, collaborative writing, various forms of discussion or problem solving.
 Although active learning transfers, in part, the responsibility of learning to the student, the course must also be designed to make student activities meaningful and goal-oriented.

-Active learning, Worthen traces back to ideas expressed eloquently and repeated by educators since the 19th century (Charles Eliot, for instance, thought most student’s minds were like ‘sieves,’ through which ‘much good water’ was poured; the exercise of higher education for Eliot was to simply keep on pouring.)
-Worthen believes that the lecture is, “essential for teaching the humanities’ most basic skills: comprehension and reasoning, skills whose value extends beyond the classroom to the essential demands of working life and citizenship,” is critical as the primary means of transmitting knowledge.
+Worthen believes that the lecture is “essential for teaching the humanities’ most basic skills: comprehension and reasoning, skills whose value extends beyond the classroom to the essential demands of working life and citizenship,” and, as such, is critical as the primary method for transmitting knowledge.

-Students, today, in Worthen’s opinion, do present certain problems.
+Students, today, in Worthen’s opinion, are problematic.
 Her argument that listening to a good lecture helps teach the art of critical thinking by internalizing and reflecting upon a well-delivered argument is somewhat undermined by the admission that other colleagues find it necessary to first teach students how to listen.
 Then teach them how to take notes effectively.
 The lecture, says Worthen, “keeps students’ minds in energetic and simultaneous action.
-And it teaches a rare skill in our smartphone-app-addled culture: the art of attention, the crucial first step in the “critical thinking” that educational theorists prize.”
-The crux of Worthen’s defense of the lecture is in defense of humanistic studies.
-Student-centered learning, of which active learning is one facet, like many other educational technologies in the last two decades, was first promoted in STEM disciplines.
-That, in itself, to Worthen, is yet another blow at funding the humanities in the modern university.
+And it teaches a rare skill in our smartphone-app-addled culture: the art of attention, the crucial first step in the ‘critical thinking’ that educational theorists prize.”
+The crux of Worthen’s argument is in defense of humanistic studies.
+Student-centered learning, of which active learning is one facet, like many other educational technologies in the last two decades, was first adopted by STEM disciplines.
+That, in itself, to Worthen, is yet another death knell for funding humanities in the modern university.